 Customs cost to ship heavy machinery from the UK

-There are more logistical maneuvers involved in freight forwarding heavy goods than just getting it on and off the ship.
-You have the goods in the container and loaded on the ship but that’s not the end of the story.
-Quite a few hoops remain to be jumped through and the customs rates for your cargo is one of them.
-It can be quite complicated so here are a few things you need to know before you start.
+There are more logistical maneuvers involved in freight forwarding heavy goods than just getting it on and off the ship at the relevant ports.
+You have the goods in the container and loaded on the ship, but that’s not the end of the story.
+Quite a few hoops remain to be jumped through, and the customs rates for your cargo is one of them.
+It can be quite complicated, so here are a few things you need to know before you start.

 Types of bonds